milessabin/shapeless/README.md

 ### Try shapeless with an Ammonite instant REPL

-The quickest way to get to a REPL prompt with the latest version of shapeless on the class path is to run the provided ["try shapeless"][try-shapeless] scripti, which has no dependencies other than an installed JDK.
+The quickest way to get to a REPL prompt with the latest version of shapeless on the class path is to run the provided ["try shapeless"][try-shapeless] script, which has no dependencies other than an installed JDK.
 This script downloads and installs [coursier][coursier] and uses it to fetch the [Ammonite][ammonite] REPL and the latest version of shapeless.
 It then drops you immediately into a REPL session,